Mary in the Bible

 Please don't think I don't have any respect for Mary...
 She is the greatest woman to ever have stepped foot on this earth, but she is not a prayer vehicle.
 I cannot find one verse in the Bible ...

-I have an article about asking Mary for prayers here, but I think there is also something else we should consider.
+I have an article about asking Mary for prayers here, but There is also something else we should consider.

 Mary was alive when the apostles were alive.
 They didn't have to talk to her in Heaven.
 They could just walk over to her and have a conversation ... lucky guys!